balinterdi/balinterdi.github.com/source/_posts/2016-02-04-complex-components-in-ember-dot-js-part-2-towards-a-more-reactive-component.markdown

 ### In the next episode...

 One of these things is the observer.
 [Observers fell out of favor][4] some time ago, and for a good reason.
-They can be over eager and lead to scenarios where it is hard to see what's going on.
+They can be over-eager and lead to scenarios where it is hard to see what's going on.
 To prove my point, let me show you a bug I've just accidentally introduced.
 I call it the "JPJ is too good to be replaced" bug: